Pseudodementia: Differential diagnosis

+While there is currently no cure for dementia, other psychiatric disorders that may result in dementia-like symptoms are able to be treated.
+Thus, it is essential to complete differential diagnosis, where other possibilities are appropriately ruled out to avoid misdiagnosis and inappropriate treatment plans.

-The implementation and application of existing collaborative care models, such as DICE, can aid in avoiding misdiagnosis.
-Comorbidities (such as vascular, infectious, traumatic, autoimmune, idiopathic, or even becoming malnourished) have the potential to mimic symptoms of dementia.
+The implementation and application of existing collaborative care models, such as DICE (describe, investigate, create, evaluate), can aid in avoiding misdiagnosis.
+DICE is a method utilized by healthcare workers to evaluate and manage behavioral and psychological symptoms associated with dementia.
+Comorbidities (such as vascular, infectious, traumatic, autoimmune, idiopathic, or even becoming malnourished) have the potential to mimic symptoms of dementia and thus must be evaluated for, typically through taking a complete patient history and physical exam.
 For instance, studies have also shown a relationship between depression and its cognitive effects on everyday functioning and distortions of memory.

-Investigations such as PET and SPECT imaging of the brain show reduced blood flow in areas of the brain in people with Alzheimer's disease (AD) compared with a more normal blood flow in those with pseudodementia, and the MRI shows medial temporal lobe atrophy in people with AD.
+Since pseudodementia does not cause deterioration of the brain, brain scans can be used to visualize potential deterioration associated with dementia.
+Investigations such as PET and SPECT imaging of the brain show reduced blood flow in areas of the brain in people with Alzheimer's disease (AD), the most common type of dementia, compared with a more normal blood flow in those with pseudodementia.
+Reduced blood flow leads to an inadequate oxygen supply that reaches the brain, causing irreversible cell damage and cell death.
+In addition, MRI results show medial temporal lobe atrophy, which causes impaired recall of facts and events (declarative memory), in individuals with AD.